Skip to main content

 Why specialist advice matters

 The right advice can turn complexity into clarity.
 The key to successful investing as an American expat is working with advisers who understand both US and UK systems.
 At Canaccord Wealth, our specialist team are highly experienced in helping US citizens invest abroad.
-We constructs portfolios using individual equities, bonds, and US-listed funds approved for UK tax reporting.
+We construct portfolios using individual equities, bonds and US-listed funds approved for UK tax reporting.

 As a client, you will receive tax reporting in both US dollars (for the US tax year) and sterling (for the UK tax year) and all assets are independently verified by a US-UK tax specialist.

 For mixed-nationality couples, we can separate US and non-US assets to maximise flexibility and compliance.
-And because rules change often, regular reviews and robust reporting are essential to avoid costly mistakes like PFIC penalties or double taxation.
+Because rules change often, regular reviews and robust reporting are essential to avoid costly mistakes like PFIC penalties or double taxation.

 Take the next step

-If you’re an American expat in the UK, don’t let complexity hold you back – you’re not alone.
+If you’re a US citizen based in the UK or planning a move to the UK, don’t let complexity hold you back – you’re not alone.
 Our team specialises in navigating the cross-border investment landscape, offering peace of mind and a clear path forward.

 Loading...